AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Reading a Spell Entry.md

 - Decay - relating to death and dangerous substances, such as acid and poison.
 Specialists of this school are called decayers.
 - Displacement - relating to manipulation of space.
 Specialists of this school are called displacers, and it is limited to Arcana.
 - Illusion - relating to the manipulation of perception and creating false impressions.
 Specialists of this school are called illusionists.
 - Puppeteering - relating to the fine manipulation of objects from afar.
 Specialists of this school are called puppeteers, and it is limited to Arcana.
-This school was invented by Margaret Royd, who lived during the start of the Second Verse, and has left the specialists of her school as a closed society, allowing study of the school only to those who are related by blood.
+This school was invented by Marga Roid, who lived during the start of the Second Verse, and has left the specialists of her school as a closed society, allowing study of the school only to those who are related by blood.
 - Summoning - relating to the summoning of elementals, which are manifestations of magic in creature form.
 Specialists of this school are called summoners.
 - Tempest - relating to the aspects of storm, lightning and thunder.
 Specialists of this school are called tempestists.